Barley Market Report: Barley Production May Increase Across Major Exporters in 2025

 Early estimates point to global import demand being similar to this past season.
 However, this largely hinges on China, as in recent years their share of world imports has ranged from 30% to as high as 50%.
 It’s always difficult to predict what China will do, but the fact they have continued to be strong importers of barley even as wheat and corn purchases dropped sharply suggests buying interest could continue to be strong.
 Any shortfall in their domestic grain production would further support barley import demand.
 The Middle East and North African countries represent the next largest barley market and imports can vary as well, although the impact on Canadian shipments is lower as they are largely supplied by the other exporters.

 Our expectation is for Canadian barley exports to increase moderately to 2.7 mln tonnes in 2025/26, the highest in three years.
 However, much depends on China, as they take over 70% of Canada’s shipments.
-China takes sizeable volumes from all the major exporters, which means Canada will need to be competitive if our target is going to be reached.
+China takes sizeable volumes from all the major exporters.
+This means Canada will need to be competitive if our target is going to be reached.
 Canadian exports into Japan and the US are much smaller, but still important.
-USDA is estimating a small drop in US plantings, and early conditions are dry across some of the key growing areas, which could result in a bump in imports from Canada.
+USDA is estimating a small drop in US plantings, and early conditions are dry across some of the key growing areas.
+This could result in a bump in imports from Canada.
 Lower Australian production might allow for a bit more volume to Japan as well.
 If the Canadian export target is hit, this could mean a relatively tight carryout again in the coming season.

 Over the next few months price direction will primarily be driven by weather conditions in western Canada and the outlook for the US corn crop.
 But keeping tabs on how barley crops are faring in other regions, and the resulting outlook for Canadian exports, will shape longer-term price projections.

-Find more barley market reports here.
+Find more barley market reports here: